When Form 2290 Taxes are Due

 If a vehicle is first used on a public highway after July of the current year, see the table above to determine the due date of the return and payment of tax.
 If the vehicle is still being used in July of the following year, the Form 2290 filing deadline for it would be Aug.
 31.

 Example.
 John purchases a new taxable vehicle on Jan.
-3, 2015.
-The vehicle is required to be registered in his name.
-The vehicle is first used on the public highway in January.
-John must file a new Form 2290 reporting the new vehicle by March 2, 2015, (Feb.
-28, 2015, is a Saturday so the deadline is extended to the next business day) for the period beginning July 1, 2014, through June 30, 2015.
-If this same truck is still on the road in July 2015, John would file Form 2290 for it and any other vehicles that are still in service by Aug.
+3, 2016.
+John is required to register the vehicle in his name.
+He first uses the vehicle on a public highway in January 2016.
+John must file a new Form 2290 reporting the new vehicle by Feb.
+29, 2016, for the period beginning July 1, 2015, through June 30, 2016.
+If this same truck is still on the road in July 2016, John would file Form 2290 for it and any other vehicles that are still in service by Aug.
 31, 2016.